Venue: Building Crafts College, London

-Dates: This workshop will run from Monday 12th August until Friday 16th August 2019.
+Dates: This workshop ran from Monday the 12th August until Friday the 16th August 2019.

 Transferable Skills and Future Careers

-Please be sure that you have read our Eligibility Criteria, Selection, and Applications section at the bottom of the Workshop page before applying.
+Please be sure that you have read our Eligibility Criteria and Applications section at the bottom of the Workshop page before applying.

 Our workshops are fully-funded by generous sponsors.
 Places are limited, therefore, we recommend you submit your application as early as possible.